 For porridge consistency, go as high as a ratio of 2:1 water to oats.
 When you make the oat mix, add a pinch of salt, give it a good stir and seal in a closed jar.

-Can I use water instead of milk in overnight oats?
+Can I use water instead of milk?

 Yes, you can use water to make overnight oats without milk.
 Consuming oats after soaking them overnight in liquid is recommended as an ideal preparation method.